- 1 What is Zoom Poker?

 – It’s possible to play more than 4 tables, just join a different pool.

 – Strategy changes and reads become less important.
 (But still helps to take notes!)

 – Overall the game is the same, but you just see more hands in the same amount of time.

 PokerStars Gives You $600 Free

-So now you know what Zoom is and you're itching to play.
-If you've yet to create an account and make a deposit, PokerStars gives all new players a bonus of 100% up to $600 on their first deposit.
-And you can clear this bonus on the Zoom tables, which means it will be yours before you even know it!
+So now you know what Zoom is and you’re itching to play.
+If you’ve yet to create an account and make a deposit, PokerStars gives all new players a bonus of 100% up to $600 on their first deposit.
+You can clear this bonus on the Zoom tables, which means it will be yours before you even know it!
 Just make sure to use the bonus code STARS600 when making your deposit.